My Favourite Headache

 My Favourite Headache (also published as My Favorite Headache, especially in the United States) is the debut solo album by Geddy Lee of Canadian rock band Rush.
 The album was released on November 14, 2000, by Anthem Records in Canada and Atlantic Records outside of Canada.
-Both the title track and "Grace to Grace" received play on mainstream rock radio, and the album itself peaked at No. 52 on the Billboard 200.
+Both the title track and "Grace to Grace" received play on mainstream rock radio.

 Background

-Although Lee wrote the majority of the album on bass, he was not just writing melody lines, he was also playing chords.
+Although Lee wrote the majority of the album on bass, he was not just writing melody lines; he was also playing chords.
 In some cases, he multi-tracked basses into different layers of the arrangements.

 Lee said of the album: "I think I backed into this project.
 I've never had a great desire to make an individual statement, and I certainly didn't want any more attention.
 I satisfy so much of my musical self in the context of Rush, so I don't have any great frustrations from that point of view.
 But once in a while, you'd wonder, 'What's it like out there?
 What's it like to work with other people?'".

 Lee explaining how he wrote the lyrics for My Favourite Headache: "Most people are like this: They think of stuff during the day.
 The mind goes to certain places, they remember things, and they try to figure things out.
 To remind yourself to write that stuff down is a great benefit.
 Then you come back to it and you analyze it days later, and lyrically shape what you felt when you wrote it down.
 For me, how I feel about what I wrote down turns into a song."

+Commercial performance

+My Favourite Headache peaked at No. 52 on the Billboard 200.
+The album also reached No. 10 on Canada's Metal Albums chart.